wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part6.md

 > Single Job Pipeline
 > ![Single Job Pipeline](/images/moving-hundreds-of-pipeline-snowflakes-part6-1.png)

 When you split your pipeline into two jobs you have two separate job contexts.
 Similar to the single-job you could run both the **DevSecOps** and the **BuildingCode** steps within the same job 1 context.
-Alternatively you could run the **DevSecOps** in the job 1 context and the **BuildingCode** steps in the job 2 context, as shown below.
+Alternatively, you could run the **DevSecOps** in the job 1 context and the **BuildingCode** steps in the job 2 context, as shown below.

 > Dual Job Pipeline
 > ![Dual Job Pipeline](/images/moving-hundreds-of-pipeline-snowflakes-part6-2.png)